Hashik-Donthineni/Wolpertinger/README.md

 Wolpertinger takes as input HTTP POST requests carrying the following JSON:

       {
+        "id": "ID",
         "type": "TYPE",
         "country_code": "COUNTRY_CODE",
         "auth_token": "AUTH_TOKEN"
       }

+* `ID` is a string that uniquely identifies the client.
+If the requesting client has no unique ID, use an empty string instead.

 * `TYPE` is a string that identifies the type of client that's asking for bridges to probe (e.g., "ooni").
 Please talk to us if